Confirm prenatal insurance coverage

 Pull your plan's Summary of Benefits and Coverage (SBC) or member portal details.
 Confirm prenatal visits, labor and delivery, anesthesia, and inpatient newborn care are covered at in-network facilities.
 If your plan has tiered hospitals, know your out-of-pocket exposure before you are in labor.

-Rhode Island paid leave — Rhode Island Temporary Caregiver Insurance (TCI): Rhode Island's TCI program (the nation's first paid family leave program, established 2014) provides up to 8 weeks of paid leave for bonding with a new child starting in 2026, up from 7 weeks in 2025.
+On paid leave in Rhode Island: the state runs Rhode Island Temporary Caregiver Insurance (TCI).
+Rhode Island's TCI program (the nation's first paid family leave program, established 2014) provides up to 8 weeks of paid leave for bonding with a new child starting in 2026, up from 7 weeks in 2025.
 Wage replacement increases to 70% in 2026 (up from 60%), with further increases to 75% planned for 2027.
 Funded by employee payroll deductions.
 Note: Rhode Island also has Temporary Disability Insurance (TDI) that covers the birthing parent's physical recovery separately.
-Typical maximum duration (bonding / combined benefits): up to 8 weeks for relevant benefits (verify your situation).
-Wage replacement: 70% of wages starting 2026 (up from 60%); up to a weekly maximum.
+The program covers up to 8 weeks of bonding or combined benefits — confirm your specific eligibility.
+Wage replacement runs 70% of wages starting 2026 (up from 60%); up to a weekly maximum.

 Action checklist